atdyck/ACKS-HFH/Chapter06.md

 ### Sunder

 In lieu of a melee attack, a combatant may try to break his opponent's weapon or shield with a forceful blow.
 To sunder a weapon or shield, a combatant must succeed on a melee attack throw.
 There is a -4 penalty on the attack throw to sunder staffs, spears, and polearms, and a -6 penalty on the attack throw to sunder any other weapons or shields.
 If the attack throw succeeds, the opponent must then make a successful saving throw versus Paralysis.
 Subtract any magic bonus from the sundering weapon from the save, and add any magic bonus from the targeted weapon or shield.
 Daggers, swords, and shields gain a +4 bonus on the save, while staffs, spears and pole arms suffer a -4 penalty.
 If the saving throw is successful, the opponent's weapon or shield is unharmed.
 If the saving throw is unsuccessful, the opponent's weapon or shield is broken.
 Regardless of the attack and saving throw result, magic weapons and shields can only be sundered by weapons with a magic bonus equal to or greater than their own.

+### Sweeping Attack

+A combatant may perform a sweeping attack in order to simultaneously attack one or more engaged opponents, up to his number of eligible cleaves.
+The combatant must be using a medium or large weapon (such as a battle axe, sword, or two-handed sword) or be at least one size category larger than all his engaged opponents, in order to perform a sweeping attack.
+Each opponent targeted by the sweeping attack may immediately withdraw 5’ away from the attacking combatant if desired.
+The attacking combatant may then make one attack throw at a -4 penalty against each opponent who did not withdraw.
+If all of the opponents withdraw from or are slain by the sweeping attack, the combatant may either (i) immediately advance 5’ and cleave or (ii) conduct a fighting withdrawal himself.
+When performing a sweeping attack and any subsequent cleaves, a combatant’s total number of attacks may never exceed the usual maximum (e.g. his attack routine plus his number of cleave attacks by level).

+>EXAMPLE: Athelstan, a 6th level fighter with a two-handed sword, finds himself surrounded by six orcs.
+He declares a sweeping attack against all six orcs.
+Choosing discretion over valor, four of the orcs withdraw 5’, but two boldly stand their ground.
+Athelstan immediately makes an attack throw against the two orcs, suffering a -4 penalty.
+He hits and slays both orcs.
+Athelstan can now choose to advance 5’ and cleave against the remaining orcs, or perform a fighting withdrawal.
+He chooses the latter, slipping around the corner to where his friends have formed up.

 ### Wrestling